-Bourdieu proposed and observed that, as players compete in a field, they are likely to coalesce into two subfields (Hesmondhalgh, 2006), each of which operates according to its own logic (see Table I for a summary of these two subfields' contrasting logics).
-An important difference between these two logics is the stakes that are most important to participants (Bourdieu,1971/1985).
-In the first subfield, participants care most about gaining status (symbolic capital).
-Bourdieu referred to this subfield as the field of restricted production or the avant-garde.
-In the second subfield, participants care most about gaining popularity (economic capital).
-Bourdieu referred to this subfield as the field of large-scale production.
-For example, in the field of cinema, cultural products from the subfield of large-scale production would include most blockbuster action films, whereas products from the subfield of restricted production would include art-house films, which, although earning critical acclaim, might be shown in only a few movie houses.
+Bourdieu proposed and observed that, as players compete in a field, they are likely to coalesce into two sub-fields (Hesmondhalgh, 2006), each of which operates according to its own logic (See Table 1 for a summary of these two sub-fields' contrasting logics).
+An important difference between these two logics is the stakes that are most important to participants (e.g., Bourdieu, 1971 [1985]).
+In the first sub-field, participants care most about gaining status (symbolic capital).
+Bourdieu referred to this sub-field as the field of restricted production, or the avant-garde.
+In the second sub-field, participants care most about gaining popularity (economic capital).
+Bourdieu referred to this sub-field as the field of large-scale production.
+For example, in the field of cinema, cultural products from the sub-field of large-scale production would include most blockbuster action films, while products from the sub-field of restricted production would include art-house films, which, although earning critical acclaim, might be shown in only a few movie houses.

-Bourdieu observed that a key motivation for those participating in the subfield of restricted production is to reject the logic of the subfield of large-scale production.
-Consequently, the tensions between the two subfields influence the activities in each.
-Fully understanding a cultural product therefore requires analyzing not only the players and cultural products produced within a particular subfield but also the players and products in corresponding subfields with different logics.
-For example, understanding Ariana Grande's music requires not only comparing it with others in the same field of large-scale production but also with music by artists such as 12th Planet, whose work is categorized in the niche music genre of dubstep and follows the logic of restricted production.
-According to Bourdieu (1971/1985), aiming for either economic or symbolic capital encourages players in different subfields to focus on different audiences.
-On the one hand, those competing for popularity (and thus economic capital) care most about acceptance from the "public at large" (p.
-17) - an audience needs to be sufficiently large so that, if its members choose a cultural product, the product's creators and distributors can earn significant economic capital.
-On the other hand,
+Bourdieu observed that a key motivation for those participating in the sub-field of restricted production is to reject the logic of the sub-field of large-scale production.
+Consequently, the tensions between the two sub-fields influence the activities in each.
+Fully understanding a cultural product therefore requires analyzing not only the players and cultural products produced within a particular sub-field, but also the players and products in corresponding sub-fields with different logics.
+For example, understanding Ariana Grande's music requires not only comparing it with others in the same field of large-scale production, but also with music by artists like 12th Planet, whose work is categorized in the niche music genre of dubstep and follows the logic of restricted production.